Semi-arid climate: Cold semi-arid climates

-Cold semi-arid climates (type "BSk") tend to be located in elevated portions of temperate zones, typically bordering a humid continental climate or a Mediterranean climate.
+Cold semi-arid climates (type "BSk") tend to be located in elevated portions of temperate zones generally from the mid-30s to low 50s latitudes, typically bordering a humid continental climate or a Mediterranean climate.
 They are also typically found in continental interiors some distance from large bodies of water.
 Cold semi-arid climates usually feature warm to hot dry summers, though their summers are typically not quite as hot as those of hot semi-arid climates.
 Unlike hot semi-arid climates, areas with cold semi-arid climates tend to have cold and possibly freezing winters.
 These areas usually see some snowfall during the winter, though snowfall is much lower than at locations at similar latitudes with more humid climates.

 Areas featuring cold semi-arid climates tend to have higher elevations than areas with hot semi-arid climates, and tend to feature major temperature swings between day and night, sometimes by as much as 20 °C (36 °F) or more.
 These large diurnal temperature variations are seldom seen in hot semi-arid climates.
-Cold semi-arid climates at higher latitudes tend to have dry winters and wetter summers, while cold semi-arid climates at lower latitudes tend to have precipitation patterns more akin to subtropical climates, with dry summers, relatively wet winters, and even wetter springs and autumns.
+Cold semi-arid climates at higher latitudes tend to have dry winters and wetter summers, while cold semi-arid climates at lower latitudes tend to have precipitation patterns more akin to Mediterranean climates, with dry summers, relatively wet winters, and even wetter springs and autumns.

-Cold semi-arid climates are most commonly found in Mongolia, the Middle East and other parts of Asia and Western North America.
-However, they can also be found in Northern Africa, South Africa, Europe (Central parts of Spain and Turkey, Crimea and Macedonia), sections of South America and sections of interior southern Australia (e.g. Kalgoorlie and Mildura) and New Zealand (around Alexandra).
+Cold semi-arid climates are most commonly found in central Asia and the western US, as well as the Middle East and other parts of Asia.
+However, they can also be found in Northern Africa, South Africa, sections of South America, sections of interior southern Australia (e.g. Mildura) and several sections of Europe: a significant part of Spain, much of southern Ukraine, Russia, parts of inland Greece, and small parts of Romania, Italy, Portugal, and North Macedonia.